The Late Show with Stephen Colbert: Format

 Colbert originally started the show with a cold open and brief monologue before the opening sequence.
 Starting with the April 18, 2016, broadcast, the first under new showrunner Chris Licht, the format was modified to replace the cold open monologue with short sketches starring Colbert, his staff, and often featuring that night's guests, followed by the opening sequence and Colbert entering the stage.
 For the first few weeks of the show, Colbert performed his own voiceovers for the intro.
 Since then he has used Jen Spyra, former writer for the show, as his off-screen announcer; the first female late night announcer.

 The open was originally followed by an extended news satire style desk sequence with a run-through of recent headlines, in a manner reminiscent of television newscasts and that of The Colbert Report.
 This has been revised to a traditional stand-up monologue presentation, but still composed of the same extended run-through of news headlines, with a particular focus on politics.
 Also, the show follows the same basic format as other late-night talk shows including the use of sketch comedy, guest interviews and musical performances.
 Colbert's guest list includes more political and government figures than his contemporaries; his first two weeks' guests included visits from Jeb Bush, Joe Biden, Ban Ki-moon, Stephen Breyer, Bernie Sanders, Elizabeth Warren, Donald Trump, and Ted Cruz.

-Thus far, Colbert has not had any of his staff act as a sidekick or straight man on the show.
-While Colbert dances and physically interacts with his band leader while the band plays, they only occasionally engage in on-air banter, unlike David Letterman's relationship with Paul Shaffer or the relationship of other late night hosts with their announcers or bandleaders.
-Occasionally, Colbert has brought out producers of his show, or enlisted the help of audience members, who assume a sidekick-like role for single segments, engaging in light dialogue about a topic.
+Colbert did not have any of his staff act as a sidekick or straight man on the program.
+While Colbert danced and physically interacted with his band leader while the band played, they only occasionally engaged in on-air banter, unlike David Letterman's relationship with Paul Shaffer or the relationship of other late-night hosts with their announcers or bandleaders.
+Occasionally, Colbert brought out producers of his show, or enlisted the help of audience members, who assumed a sidekick-like role for single segments, engaging in light dialogue about a topic.
 The show has occasionally been broadcast live to provide coverage of the immediate aftermath of major political events, such as candidate debates and party conventions during election years, the State of the Union address, in the 2018 mid-term elections and the 2020 United States presidential election.